smartavan/smartavan-heater-controller/README.md

 ## Enabling control from Truma CP Plus

+If you want to watch video how it is done, see https://www.youtube.com/shorts/HoGUFc7grXM

 1. Go to settings on Truma CP Plus
 2. Scroll to `RESET` and press button
 3. Press button again (selects `PR SET`)